-Liability in a Fort Lauderdale Swimming Pool Accidents
+Liability in a Fort Lauderdale Swimming Pool Accident

-For example, if a pool owner knew a diving board was broken and did not restrict access to the diving board or warn visitors, they could be held liable if someone was hurt using the diving board.
+For example, if a pool owner knew a diving board was broken and did not restrict access to the diving board or warn visitors, they could be held liable if someone was hurt using it.

 In addition to the pool owner, other parties who may be held liable could include: